mxaddict/www.codedmaster.com/content/ttk/_index.md

 ### About This Super Cool Project

 This is where your adventure truly begins!
 This project is a simple computer program written in Rust.
-Right now, it's a friendly "Hello, world!" program that just says hi!
+Right now, it's a simple Quest App that just says hi!
 You'll find its main magic words in `src/main.rs`, and its instruction book for Rust in `Cargo.toml`.

 Our big goal is to turn this simple program into an amazing **quest command line app**!
 You'll be able to use it to: